WorldWideWest/usedCarsSales/README.md

 </br>

-## Prepare the data for the Machine Learning Algorithm:
+## Prepare the data for the Machine Learning Algorithm

 Those are the relevant columns for us and the whole preprocessing phase will be based on them.
 Next up is to fill the missing values in the dataset.
 We will start with the most important parameter and that is price.
 But we can't fill every single row with a specific mean for that model, brand and vehicle Type.
 Will do that for the Brands that have more then 5000 listings.
 Our Average prices we have from our Tableau dashboard.